Bibliographical Society of America

 The Bibliographical Society of America (BSA) is a North American organization that fosters the study of books and manuscripts.
 It was constituted from the earlier Bibliographical Society of Chicago (created in 1899) as the national membership began to exceed local membership.
-The organization publishes the scholarly journal Papers of the Bibliographical Society of America as well as book on topics of bibliographic interest.
+The organization publishes the scholarly journal, Papers of the Bibliographical Society of America, as well as books on topics of bibliographic interest.